Research history of Mosasaurus: Earliest discoveries

 The first possible recorded discovery of a mosasaur in North America was of a partial skeleton described as "a fish" in 1804 by Meriwether Lewis and William Clark's Corps of Discovery during their 1804–1806 expedition across the western United States.
 It was found by Sergeant Patrick Gass on black sulfur bluffs near the Cedar Island alongside the Missouri River and consisted of some teeth and a disarticulated vertebral column measuring 45 ft in length.
 Four members of the expedition recorded the discovery in their journals including Clark and Gass.
 Some parts of the fossil were collected and sent back to Washington, D.C., where it was lost before any proper documentation could be made.
-In 2003, Richard Ellis speculated that the remains may have belonged to M. missouriensis; however competing speculations include that of a tylosaurine mosasaur or a plesiosaur.
+In 2003, Richard Ellis speculated that the remains may have belonged to M. missouriensis.
+Alternatively, a 2007 study led by Robert W. Meredith and colleagues suggested that the fossils would possibly come from a tylosaurine mosasaur based on the measurements cited by Clark and Gass and the evidence of Tylosaurus fossils that have been found in the Missouri River.
+However, the authors also mentioned the possibility that the remains would also come from an elasmosaurid plesiosaur, which are also known from the river, although being rarer.

-The earliest description of North American fossils firmly attributed to the genus Mosasaurus was made in 1818 by naturalist Samuel L. Mitchill.
+The earliest description of North American fossils firmly attributed to the genus Mosasaurus was made in 1818 by naturalist Samuel Latham Mitchill.
 The described fossils were of a tooth and jaw fragment recovered from a marl pit from Monmouth County, New Jersey, which Mitchell described as "a lizard monster or saurian animal resembling the famous fossil reptile of Maestricht", implying that the fossils had affinities with the then-unnamed M. hoffmannii holotype from Maastricht.
 Cuvier was aware of this discovery but doubted whether it belonged to the genus Mosasaurus.
 An unnamed foreign naturalist "unreservedly" declared that the fossils instead belonged to a species of Ichthyosaurus.
 In 1830, zoologist James Ellsworth De Kay reexamined the specimen; he concluded that it was indeed a species of Mosasaurus and was considerably larger than the M. hoffmannii holotype, making it the largest fossil reptile ever discovered on the continent at the time.
 Whether the two belonged to the same species or not remained unknown until 1838 when German paleontologist Heinrich Georg Bronn designated the New Jersey specimen as a new species and named it Mosasaurus dekayi in honor of De Kay's efforts.
 However, the specimen was lost and the taxon was declared a nomen dubium in 2005.
 There are some additional fossils from New Jersey that have been historically referred to as M. dekayi, but paleontologists have reidentified them as fossils of M. hoffmannii.